 This entails your child working for a minimum of 30 hours a week, which includes (paid) training time.

 The training time will depend on the working hours and the tutor.
 Apprentices will be taught during the working week, at the workplace, off-site or via e-learning.

 This will depend on the employer; the apprentice will discuss working times as a part of his/her contract before he/she starts working.

-The current minimum wage for apprentices is £3.70 per hour.
+The current minimum wage for apprentices is £3.90 per hour.
+This applies to 16-18 year olds and also apprentices of other ages in the first year.
 However, some employers choose to pay more than this.

 The offer of any perks depends on the employer.
 Some employers offer benefits for all employees,in which case, they will also apply to the apprentice.

 - Gaining hands-on experience and a qualification at the same time.

 - Paid holidays